flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

     ![Throttle Axis Mapping](../../assets/flypad/throttle-calibration/throttle-axis-mapping.png "Throttle Axis Mapping"){loading=lazy}

-???
-"Test the movement of the throttle in the cockpit now!"
+??? tip "Test the movement of the throttle in the cockpit now!"
     The throttle in the cockpit should now move in the correct direction.
 If not check the `Reverse Axis` box here:

     ![Reverse Axis Box](../../assets/flypad/throttle-calibration/reverse-axis-box.png "Reverse Axis Box"){loading=lazy}